dnsimple/dnsimple-support/content/articles/oauth-applications.markdown

 ![New Application Link](/files/new-application-link.png)

-Fill the form with "Application Name", "Homepage URL" and "Authorization Callback URL" informations, then click on "Add application" button.
+Fill out the form with the "Application Name", "Homepage URL", and "Authorization Callback URL" information—then click on the "Add application" button.

 ![New Application Form](/files/new-application-form.png)

-In the next screen you will see important informations like "Client ID" and "Client Secret" which are requested to develop addons.
+In the next screen you will see important information like "Client ID" and "Client Secret" which are requested to develop addons.

 ![Application Page](/files/application-page.png)